acm-ribeiro/magmact-gen/README.md

 ```

 #### GET <a name="get"></a>
-To use them in MagmaCt specifications, we assume GET operations are pure, meaning the system state remains
+To use them in MagmaCt contracts, we assume GET operations are pure, meaning the system state remains
 unaltered.
-As such, their specification is as permissible as possible.
+As such, their contract is as permissible as possible.

 ```
    Requires: